Structured Actor-Critic for Managing Public Health Points-of-Dispensing: The Structured Actor-Critic Method

-In this section, we introduce the structured actor-critic algorithm for the POD inventory control and dispensing problem.
-The goal of the algorithm is to approximate the postdecision value function $ \tilde{V} $ and the optimal (basestock) policy $ \pi^* $ by exploiting structure for both.
+In this section, we focus on the upper-level inventory control and dispensing problem and introduce the structured actor-critic (S-AC) algorithm.
+The goal of the algorithm is to approximate the postdecision value functions $\tilde{V}^\textnormal{rep}$ and $\tilde{V}^\textnormal{dis}$ and the optimal (basestock) policies $\pi^{\textnormal{rep},*}$ and $\pi^{\textnormal{dis},*}$ by exploiting structure for both.
+For the lower-level dispensing problem, we use backward induction to solve the dynamic programming exactly, and apply the optimal lower-level dispensing policy $\mu^*_w$ to each of the arrived PODs.